"

 Figure 16.3.
 Orthographic Projection Of A Car / Photo Credit: Snebtor, CC BY-NC 2.0

-A drawing will not always include all these views, three views are often sufficient to display enough information to fabricate something, for example a front, top, and right side view may be all that is needed.
-The front view, or base view, is always included and the other views must be seen as projecting off of it.
+As shared above, the front view is always included in orthographic projections and the other views are based off of it.
 When one view projects to another, you must imagine it rotating a certain way.
-If we use the L shaped piece from the pictorial view in Figure 16.4 below, and look at the orientation of that same object in the orthographic views it is easy to demonstrate this.
-Remember, the heavy solid lines are object lines representing visible edges, the dashed lines are hidden lines representing edges hidden from view; this is the clue to understanding how one view translates to another.
+The L-shaped piece from the pictorial view in Figure 16.4 demonstrates this.
+Recall that the heavy solid lines are object lines representing visible edges and the dashed lines represent edges hidden from view; this is the clue to understanding how one view translates to another.

 A typical arrangement of projected views, with the views labeled, and a pictorial view for reference.
 The object in the views is an L-shaped piece.
 The views are arranged in the same pattern as an unfolded cube or box.
 The front view is roughly centered between all other views.
 The bottom view is placed directly below and in line with the front view.
 The left side and right side views are placed directly to the left and right sides, and in line with, the front view.
 The top view is placed directly above and in line with the front view, with the back view directly above and in line with the top view.
 The pictorial view sits outside of this arrangement in the top right corner of the image.